 This meal of sheet pan tofu with chickpeas and cherry tomatoes is the ultimate lazy dinner but it's also incredibly tasty and healthy.
 It's the kind of meal you can easily put together when you have barely any time to get dinner to the table but you just don't want to mess around with unhealthy takeout.

-The super simple but super tasty sauce needs just four pantry ingredients and it coats the tofu and chickpeas in sticky, spicy, sweet deliciousness.
+The sweet and spicy sauce is as delicious as it is simple and easy to make.
+It has just four pantry ingredients and it coats the tofu and chickpeas in sticky, spicy, sweet deliciousness.
 Make a little extra to drizzle over the chickpeas and tofu while serving.

 Ingredients